Shaaali/identity-apps/docs/references/conditional-auth/api-reference.md

 ### Step

 Contains the authentication step information.
-May be null or invalid step number.
+May be a null or invalid step number.

 <table>
     <tr>